skip to navigation skip to content

 SMC introduced a fast-track resubmission process from January 2020 for resubmissions where the only change is a new or improved simple Patient Access Scheme (PAS).
 Further information can be found in the Guidance to submitting companies- fast track resubmission process.

-• Guidance to submitting companies - fast-track resubmission process (PDF, 172KB)
+• Guidance to submitting companies - fast-track resubmission process (DOCX, 221KB)

 • Re-evaluation of SMC decisions (PDF, 179KB)